Fremantle Long Jetty: Municipal Baths

 During the 1890s the Municipal Sea Baths became a popular destination as a public bathing site with several popping up around Perth and the foreshores of Fremantle.
-The Municipal Sea Baths were located between Long Jetty and South jetty and were demolished in 1917.
+The Municipal Sea Baths were located between Long Jetty and South Jetty and were demolished in 1917.
 The Municipal Sea Baths are now covered by a sea-wall associated with the Fishing Boat Harbour.

 Archaeological excavations

 The jetty received renewed interest with antique bottle collectors in the late 1960s as the ocean floor surrounding the jetty was covered with soda and beer bottles.
 Bottle collectors had frequently visited the site since its use was discontinued, but it was noticed that storms would reveal new materials from under the sea bed.
-The remains of the site were frequently visited by Scuba divers for recreation or bottle collecting.
+The remains of the site were frequently visited by scuba divers for recreation or bottle collecting.
 The site is pockmarked by holes dug by these collectors.
 These collectors had removed almost everything that is deemed attractive material leaving only broken pieces scattered across the site.

-In 1984 plans for a new marina that would facilitate the 1987 America's Cup threatened to bury large sections of what remained of Long Jetty.
+In 1984 plans for a new marina (Challenger Harbour) that would facilitate the 1987 America's Cup threatened to bury large sections of what remained of Long Jetty.
 After many years of disuse, the jetty had been reduced to a row of piles that were barely visible above water except for one which remained exposed, 3 m out of the water.
-The Western Australian Maritime Museum was only given a four-week notice to record the site before construction on the new marina would commence.
+The WA Maritime Museum was only given a four-week notice to record the site before construction on the new marina would commence.
 This was because construction plans for the new marina involved covering a large portion of the old jetty.

 Archaeological investigations were headed by Michael McCarthy from the Department of Maritime Archaeology at the Western Australian Maritime Museum.
 The excavation was essentially a case of salvage archaeology; therefore, the museum instigated immediate assessment of the impact that a marina would have on the old jetty.
 The aims for the excavation were described as "mapping the remaining jetty structure to ascertain the spread of material and to gauge the extent to which it could later be covered or disturbed by the [marina] development."
 Archaeological work included plotting the jetty piles with the use of triangulation and photography in order to create a map of the site.